libp2p/docs/content/concepts/transport.md

 In total, 6 RTTs.

-WebTransport running over QUIC only requires 4 RTTs, as:
+WebTransport running over QUIC only requires 3 RTTs, as:

 - 1 RTT for QUIC handshake
 - 1 RTT for WebTransport handshake
-- 2 RTT for libp2p handshake; one for multistream and one for authentication (with a Noise handshake)
+- 1 RTT for libp2p handshake; one for multistream and one for authentication (with a Noise handshake)

-In principle, the WebTransport protocol would even allow running the WebTransport handshake and the Noise handshake at the same time.
+In principle, the WebTransport protocol would even allow running the WebTransport handshake and the Noise handshake in parallel.
 However, this is currently not possible in Chrome due to a bug in its WebTransport implementation.

 ### WebTransport in libp2p